RenevanWesten/E-CCM/README.md

 # E-CCM

-The Role of Sea-ice Processes on the Probability of AMOC Transitions, submitted to Journal of Climate (January 2024)
+The Role of Sea-ice Processes on the Probability of AMOC Transitions, submitted to Journal of Climate (May 2024)

 René M. van Westen, Valérian Jacques-Dumas, Amber A. Boot and Henk A. Dijkstra